-And just to confirm, verify in Azure Portal within the Storage account, that the Configuration pane now exhibits this same setting:
+And to confirm, verify in Azure Portal within the Storage account that the Configuration pane now exhibits this same setting:

 Finalizing configuration within the Storage account

-One last thing – provisioning an Azure Files share, and granting permissions on that for the users.
-This one is easy – just create a new share within Azure Portal via the Storage account pane:
+One last thing – provisioning an Azure Files share and granting permissions on that for the users.
+This one is easy – create a new share within Azure Portal via the Storage account pane:

-Within the file share, go to Access Control (IAM) and grant access to a test user.
-My test user is named End User, just to keep this easy to follow.
+Go to Access Control (IAM) within the file share Access Control (IAM) and grant access to a test user.
+My test user is named End User to keep this easy to follow.
 You have the following built-in RBAC roles to grant:

-For regular users, use the first one – Storage File Data SMB Share Contributor.
-This allows read, write and delete access.
+Use the first one – Storage File Data SMB Share Contributor for regular users.
+This allows read, write, and delete access.
 The elevated contributor also allows the user to change the NTFS permissions.